tenor

 That is the entire bet.

-Tenor The first real AI employee.
+Tenor The first real AI hire who becomes part of your team.

 Currently onboarding a small number of teams.